GenericMappingTools/gmt/doc/rst/source/tutorial/session-1.rst

    :width: 600 px
    :align: center

    The GMT run-time environment.
-The will initiate with a set of system defaults that you can override with having your own gmt.conf file in the current directory, specifying GMT parameters via the *--PAR=value* technique, and supply module options.
+The session will initiate with a set of system defaults that you can override with having your own gmt.conf file in the current directory, specifying GMT parameters via the *--PAR=value* technique, and supply module options.
 Some GMT modules will read hidden data (like coastlines) but most will explicitly need to be given user data.